-Health and Safety Compliance
+Health And Safety Compliance

-We evaluate the effectiveness of our health and safety programs externally, through benchmarking with industry peers and Department of Labor Statistics, as well as internally through the analysis of past performance.
-Safety is one of Northrop Grumman’s six corporate non-financial performance metrics.
-For each safety metric, a lower statistic is indicative of better performance.
+We evaluate the effectiveness of our health and safety programs externally, through benchmarking with industry peers and the Bureau of Labor Statistics (BLS).
+Internally, we determine program effectiveness by conducting trend analyses of our past performance.
+Northrop Grumman has not reported a work-related fatality since 2014.
+For each safety metric shown below, a lower statistic is indicative of better performance.